How to build a lead generation website. Well, strap yourselves in because this is going to be fun and hopefully something of a voyage of discovery!

 4. You gain new prospects and clients

-Back then we weren't using buzzwords like inbound marketing or content marketing and we didn't think of ourselves as solving the problem of how to build a lead generation website, no sir, we were just creating content that solved people's problems.
+Back then we weren't using buzzwords like digital marketing or inbound marketing or even content marketing and we didn't think of ourselves as solving the problem of how to build a lead generation website, no sir, we were just creating content that solved people's problems.

 It Didn't Work